steven-varga/h5cpp-doc/docs/architecture.md

 # Type System
 At the heart of H5CPP lies the type mapping mechanism to HDF5 NATIVE types.
 All type requests are redirected to this segment in one way or another.
-That includes supported vectors, matrices, cubes, C like structs, etc. While HDF5 internally supports type translations among various binary representation, H5CPP restricts type handling to the most common case where the program intended to run.
-This is not in violation of HDF5 use-anywhere policy, just type conversion is delegated to hosts with different binary representation.
-Since the most common processors are Intel and AMD, this approach has the advantage of skipping any conversion.
+That includes supported vectors, matrices, cubes, C like structs, etc. While HDF5 internally supports type translations among various binary representation, H5CPP deals only with native types.
+This is not a violation of the HDF5 use-anywhere policy, only type conversion is delegated to hosts with different binary representations.
+Since the most common processors are Intel and AMD, with this approach conversion is unnescessary most of the time.
+In summary, H5CPP uses NAIVE types exclusively.

 ```yacc
 integral 		:= [ unsigned | signed ] [int_8 | int_16 | int_32 | int_64 | float | double ]